1981 New Jersey gubernatorial election: Campaign finance

+Results

 Initial results

 On election night, the results were extremely close.
 At least two television networks inaccurately declared Florio the winner.

-Kean proceeded to his campaign headquarters in Livingston to deliver a prepared concession but was stopped by his campaign manager.
-By the end of the night, Kean held a lead of 1,677 votes, and neither candidate would concede.
+Kean proceeded to his campaign headquarters in Livingston to deliver a prepared concession speech, but was stopped by his campaign manager.
+By the end of the night, Kean held a lead of 1,677 votes, and neither candidate would concede the race.

 Ballot Security Task Force

 Immediately after the election, New Jersey Democrats accused the Republican National Committee of intimidating minority voters in Newark, Camden, and Trenton via the Ballot Security Task Force, a private organization which sent out mailers to voters in these cities and posted armed off-duty police officers and large signs at certain precincts.

+Litigation arising from the Ballot Security Task Force activities led to the Republican National Committee operating under a consent decree through 2018 constraining its use of a variety of tactics it deployed in the New Jersey 1981 gubernatorial campaign.

 Recount

 Florio, who later admitted he "assumed [he] was going to win," filed a petition for a formal recount in court.
 The process took another 27 days.
 In that time, both candidates set up transition offices to prepare to take office.
 On one occasion, both men showed up for a hotel ribbon-cutting ceremony with scissors.

 Florio conceded on November 30 as Kean's grew slightly.
 "The people have selected Tom Kean," he said.
 Though the recount was still ongoing, Florio said that there was no longer any doubt that Kean had won and abandoned his request for a manual recount in Salem, Sussex, and Warren counties.
 Despite his concession, Florio called for further inquiries into the activities of the Ballot Security Task Force.

 After 27 days, Kean was declared the winner on December 2.
+He prevailed by a margin of 1,797 votes.